 Shared appointment information

-From 23 May 2022, we are introducing a new option for service users to nominate up to two people who can receive their appointment information by text.
+We make it possible for service users to nominate up to two people who can receive their appointment information by text.
 This is a completely optional process.
 It came about through feedback from service users that many find it helpful to enable others to help them attend appointments.